What Is an Open University?

-Keep in mind that in addition to the above open university options in Canada, there can be international options for attending an open university.
+In addition to the above open university options in Canada, students looking beyond Canada’s borders might consider The Open University in the UK, which welcomes international students..
 For example, The Open University in the UK offers programs to peoples around the world, including Canadians.

 Also, while the above list is not long, some universities in Canada offer plenty of online courses.
 The website below can explain more about those options, if you are waiting to get into a program, or would like to build your course credits from multiple institutions: